-Howard University Department of Residence Life and University Housing are committed to providing a safe, inclusive and supportive experience for all students.
+Howard University's Office of Residence Life and University Housing is committed to providing a safe, inclusive and supportive experience for all students.
 We offer a variety of gender inclusive housing options to ensure that University Housing is a supportive space for residents of all gender identities and gender expressions.
-Gender Inclusive Housing provides multiple housing options for graduate and undergraduate students.
+Gender Inclusive Housing provides housing options for undergraduate students.

-Graduate and Undergraduate students can be placed in a gender inclusive room in one of our many residential communities on campus and undergraduate students can also opt into our Gender Inclusive Housing Experience (GIHE).
 The Gender Inclusive Housing Experience (GIHE) is one of several gender-inclusive housing options offered at Howard University.
 GIHE is intended to be a safe, inclusive, comfortable and supportive community for people of all gender identities and expressions.
 This community supports students who identify as transgender or gender non-conforming in choosing (or being placed with) a roommate of any gender.

 If you are interested in exploring any of our Gender Inclusive Housing options, please request an interest form and we will connect with you through email.
-If you have any questions you can email and visit the Gender Inclusive Housing Experience FAQ for more details.
+If you have any questions, you can email and visit the Gender Inclusive Housing Experience FAQ for more details.
 Interest forms are accepted on a continuing basis until the spaces are filled.